wso2/docs-is/en/docs/references/supported-cipher-suites.md

         Secrecy (PFS/FS).

-The following cipher suites are weak for Tomcat version 7.0.59 with the JSSE providers on Java 8 and 11 is used.
+The following cipher suites are weak for Tomcat version 7.0.59 with the JSSE providers on Java 8 and 11 is being used.
 The same applies if JCE Unlimited
 Strength Jurisdiction Policy is used.

 -   `          TLS_ECDHE_ECDSA_WITH_3DES_EDE_CBC_SHA         `